4ment/torchtree/docs/index.rst

 It is implemented in Python and uses PyTorch to leverage automatic differentiation.
 Inference algorithms include variational inference, Hamiltonian Monte Carlo, maximum *a posteriori* and Markov chain Monte Carlo.

+For a comprehensive assessment of torchtree's performance and use cases, please see our evaluation repository, [torchtree-experiments](https://github.com/4ment/torchtree-experiments), where torchtree was rigorously tested on various datasets and benchmarked for accuracy and speed.

 Installation
 ------------